 |Lucille Bremer as Rose Smith|

-Setting a tone of lighthearted innocence and old-world charm that Minnelli captivatingly (not to mention, miraculously) manages to sustain throughout the film, Meet Me in St. Louis opens with an introduction to the members of the Smith household that’s ingenious in its economic conveyance of character info and narrative function.
-There’s level-headed lady of the house, Anna (Mary Astor); no-nonsense housekeeper, Katie (Marjorie Main); college-bound only son, Alonzo “Lon” Jr (Henry H. Daniels); next-to-youngest daughter, Agnes (Joan Carroll); grandpa (Harry Devenport), a collector of hats and firearms; Esther (Garland), the romantic pragmatist ; eldest daughter, Rose (Lucille Bremer); precocious (and downright weird) youngest daughter, Tootie (O’Brien): and, last but not least, Alonzo, the quintessential father figure (Leon Ames).
+Setting a tone of lighthearted innocence and old-world charm that Minnelli captivatingly (not to mention, miraculously) manages to sustain throughout the entire film, Meet Me in St. Louis opens with an introduction to the members of the Smith household that's a study in cinematic economy and ingenuity.
+Structured practically a musical number in itself in the way narrative exposition and character information are seamlessly interwoven in a choreographed introduction, we first meet the level-headed lady of the house Anna (Mary Astor); no-nonsense housekeeper Katie (Marjorie Main); college-bound only son Alonzo "Lon" Jr. (Henry H. Daniels); next-to-youngest daughter Agnes (Joan Carroll); grandpa (Harry Davenport), a collector of hats and firearms; Esther (Garland), the romantic pragmatist; eldest daughter Rose (Lucille Bremer); precocious (and downright weird) youngest daughter, Tootie (O'Brien): and, last but not least, Alonzo, the quintessential father figure (Leon Ames).